Grow Website Traffic

 The key to improving your website is in analyzing the data.

 Example 1: IMB Bank discovered hidden engagement opportunities and amplified conversions by a whopping 87%!

 Since 1880, IMB Bank, an Australian financial organization, has been engaged in helping individuals realize and achieve their financial goals.
 The Bank offers a complete range of banking solutions to its customers, including business banking, term deposits, home and personal loans, car loans, and savings and transaction accounts.

-Their biggest challenge that top exes at the bank faced that everything about their website experimentation was ad-hoc-ish.
+The biggest challenge that top exes at the bank faced was that everything about their website experimentation was ad-hoc-ish.
 They wanted to build a data-driven culture of experimentation in the bank.
 Their objective was to use these findings for their hypothesis and experimentations to bring a structured optimization process at IMB Bank.

 - Personal Loan Conversion Rate increased by 36%